 for 3 week program

-Double occupancy in hotel room
+Double occupancy in hotel room with daily breakfast

 PLEASE NOTE: Students are responsible for purchase of transportation to/from program location.
 All students participating in the program are required to live in NYU-provided housing.